 Since joining Cedars-Sinai Health System in 2006, he has focused on ensuring that hospital operations support the institution’s academic mission.
 In his position as Vice-president for Interventional Services, he has provided professional leadership and oversight for our surgical and interventional operation which encompasses a large number of clinical venues and departments.
 A particular focus has been personnel and facility upgrades for a multi-disciplinary effort in vascular interventions that ensures that Cedars-Sinai is a national leader.
 This initiative incorporates vascular surgery, cardiology, neuroendovascular and peripheral interventions.

 The Department of Surgery at Cedars-Sinai has added to its academic stature by targeted recruitments across all specialties more than doubling clinical revenues while expanding the clinical faculty by 50%.
-Five surgical clinical programs are now ranked in the top 16 in US NEWS and World Report including the #2 program in GI surgery and the #3 programs in heart surgery and orthopedics.
-Our annual NIH expenditures have increased from $250,000 per year in 2006 to a projected $13.8M (direct and indirect) this upcoming year under Dr. Gewertz’s leadership.
-This places Cedars-Sinai in the top 15 surgery departments in the country in NIH funding and contributes the largest fraction of our $17.3M of total research funding.
+Five surgical clinical programs are now ranked in the top 3 in US NEWS and World Report including the #2 program in GI surgery and the #3 programs in heart surgery, urology, otolaryngology and orthopedics.
+Our annual NIH/DOD expenditures have increased from $250,000 per year in 2006 to more than $10M (direct and indirect) on a recurring basis.

 In his role as Vice-Dean of Academic Affairs, Dr. Gewertz has been focused on enhancing interdepartmental and institute relations to further clinical and research achievements.
 He has been particularly interested in supporting academic recruiting and restructuring successful academic units into new departments such as orthopedics and cardiac surgery.
 More recently he has shifted to outreach to our new health system partners, assessing needs and building productive relationships.